sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/01-track-1-rag-adk-cloud-run/docs/testing-and-results.md

 5. deployment/service result;
 6. source capture or repository diff proving which implementation was deployed.

-The Hack2skill submission proof and the public GitHub evidence are related but not identical.
-Private participant submission screenshots do not need to be republished in this repository.

 ## Result-writing rule

 When this page is finalized, each result should answer: